Audio glossary

 speaker

-Dynamic speaker with a cone-shaped membrane, i.e. as a domed cone.
+Dynamic speaker with a cone-shaped radiator, i.e. a domed cone.

 CapacitorA capacitor is an electrical component which stores electrical charge.
-It is used in crossovers for loudspeaker construction.
+It is used in crossovers for speaker construction.

 CECShort for "Consumer Electronics Control".
 CEC is a cross-device control of at least two devices connected via HDMI with one remote control.

-ChassisTerm for the fixed housing of a loudspeaker.
+ChassisTerm for the fixed housing of a speaker.
+Also called a cabinet or cab.

 ClippingClipping happens when the amplifier is overloaded.
-The signal level is so high that the diaphragm strikes.
-This results in an unclean sound.
+The signal level is so high that the radiator hits other components.
+This results in unclean sound.

 Comb filterA filter that can pick out pre-defined frequencies from sound signals.

-Cone speakerA common form of speaker in which the loudspeaker diaphragms are designed in a conical shape.
+Cone speakerA common form of driver in which the radiator is designed in a conical shape.

-Critical frequencyThe upper or lower limit of the frequency range up to which a speaker can reproduce an undistorted sound signal.
+Critical frequencyThe upper or lower limit of the frequency range up to which a speaker can reproduce an undistorted audio signal.

-CrossoverThe crossover is a component in a loudspeaker that divides electroacoustic input signals into different frequency ranges and feeds them to the corresponding drivers.
+CrossoverThe crossover is a component in a speaker that divides electroacoustic input signals into different frequency ranges and feeds them to the corresponding drivers.

-DiffractionWhen sound waves hit an obstacle or an object with an opening, the waves behind the obstacle are physically diffracted.
+DiffractionWhen sound waves hit an obstacle or an object with an opening and the waves reflect off it in different directions.

-Direct emitterA direct emitter is a loudspeaker that emits sound in only one direction.
+Direct emitterA direct emitter is an audio source that produces sound in only one direction.

 DiscmanColloquial term for a portable CD-Player, originally developed by Sony.